mac-aron/python-stats/README.md

-# scc636_cw2
+# Statistics in Python
 Statistical methods in Python using NumPy, SciPy, and Math libraries

+## How to run?
+open directory and run ```python3 taskX.py```